johnph/simple-oauth-and-cqrs/ReadMe.md

   "AuthServer": "<your Auth Server base Url>",
 ```

 This sample doesn't have MVC App in the front-end with UI.
 It's just only the back-end part.
 Will add ASP.NET Core MVC sample app soon.
-For now, consider using Postman or any REST API client tool to connect to Auth and Resource Server to see this sample working working.
+For now, consider using Postman or any REST API client tool to connect to Auth and Resource Server to see this sample working.

 ---